unsigned int mysql_field_count(MYSQL *mysql)

 The normal use of this function is when mysql_store_result()

-(and thus you have no result set pointer).
+returned NULL (and thus you have no result set pointer).

-In this case, you can call mysql_field_count()
+In this case, you can call mysql_field_count() to

-determine whether or not mysql_store_result()
+determine whether or not mysql_store_result() should have produced a

 non-empty result.
 This allows the client program to take proper action

-without knowing whether or not the query was a SELECT
+without knowing whether or not the query was a SELECT (or

--like) statement.
+SELECT-like) statement.
 The example shown below illustrates how this

 may be done.

-NULL mysql_store_result()
+NULL mysql_store_result().

 20.4.19.2 Return values